toreau/perl-presizely/README.md

 ### Optimization (JPEG only)

-Use the 'o' parameter to optimize the Huffman coding tables.
+Use the `o` parameter to optimize the Huffman coding tables.
 Compared to the other actions, this will have a bigger performance hit, depending on the image size.

 ```
 http://127.0.0.1:3000/o/http://example.com/image.jpg